Strikeless/MCBootstrapHook/README.md

 This allows you to get a hold of the Netty pipeline at a very early stage, which in turn allows you to manage packet traffic sent by and/or to the client.
 BootstrapHook also focuses on being a rather simple utility, which in turn allows great flexibility and performance.

+## What is it not?
+* A packet system, MCBootstrapHook is a utility that can be used to make a packet system.
+If you're looking for a packet system, consider [PacketEvents](https://github.com/retrooper/packetevents) (unrelated to MCBootstrapHook).
+* An intended standalone plugin, while MCBootstrapHook can work as one, it won't have a use.

 ## How to use it?
-Here's a simple Spigot plugin example written in Java:
+The API can be gotten from [JitPack](https://jitpack.io/#Strikeless/MCBootstrapHook), and here's a simple Spigot/Bukkit plugin example written in Java:
 ```Java
 public class BootstrapHookPlugin extends JavaPlugin {